-6.4 Request for review of the Ethics officer opinion
+6.4 Request for review of the Ethical Committee opinion

-The Staff Member can send a request to the Ethics officer for a review of his opinion on his/her declaration of interests.
-In accordance to the applicable procedure, the Ethics officer will review the opinion and may provide a new reasoned opinion or confirm the first one.
+The Staff Member can send a request to the Ethical Committee for a review of a first opinion on its declaration of interests.
+In accordance with its own rules, the Ethical Committee will review the opinion and provide a new reasoned opinion.